biolink/biolink-model/docs/index.md

      * [has nonsense variant](has_nonsense_variant.md)
      * [has splice site variant](has_splice_site_variant.md)
      * [has synonymous variant](has_synonymous_variant.md)
+ * [has side effect](has_side_effect.md) - An unintended, but predictable, secondary effect shown to be correlated with a therapeutic agent, drug or treatment.
+Side effects happen at normal, recommended doses or treatments, and are unrelated to the intended purpose of  the medication.
  * [has splice site variant](has_splice_site_variant.md)
  * [has substrate](has_substrate.md)
  * [has supporting study result](has_supporting_study_result.md) - connects an association to an instance of supporting study result